 The location of the Kalabagh Dam is such that there are mountains on three sides, and so only a wall has to be constructed on the fourth side to make a dam.
 This means that the construction would have cost less than other dams.
 It is important to note that the Kalabagh Dam was initially proposed to store excess water from floods.

-However, as time passed, the water shortage increased, and the motivations for constructing the dam changed.
+However, as time passed, the water crisis in Pakistan increased, and the motivations for constructing the dam changed.
 From the dam being constructed only to deter flooding, it became a hydro-power project for the production of electricity — and a way to overcome the growing water shortage in the region.

 Khyber Pakhtunkhwa’s Narrative

-The politicians of KPK protested against the dam because they staunchly believed that if the Kalabagh Dam was constructed, the city of Nowshera would drown.
+The main issue was that the politicians of KPK protested against the Kalabagh dam because they staunchly believed that if the dam was constructed, the city of Nowshera would drown.
 The logic was that since the water level of Nowshera is only a little over the Indus river, the construction of the dam may cause the water level of the river to rise and flood Nowshera.

 Some people believed that Peshawar, Mardan, and Swabi would also drown, but experts have strongly refuted all these rumors.
 These widespread rumors led to increasing politicization and hence the Pakistan Tehreek-e-Insaaf (PTI) leadership expressly stated that it would not construct the dam till all the provinces agreed to the construction.